-The US-China trade war: The consequences of Global Economy
+The US-China trade war: The consequences of the Global Economy

-A trade war is an economic retaliation that results from one country imposing trade tariffs on the products of a country.
+A trade war is an economic retaliation that results from one country imposing trade tariffs on the products of another country.
 Trade wars are nothing new.
-They always have been of existence.
-But there is one that threatens to impact the world economy as it involves two economic superpowers on the planet is the US-China trade wars.
+They always have been in existence.
+But there is one that threatens to impact the world economy as it involves two economic superpowers on the planet the US-China trade wars.

 What is the cause of the trade war?

 The US-China trade war is something that originated in 2018 when the united states imposed a 25% tax on china commodities.
 Like in all the other trade wars, China had to retaliate, and thus we have the trade war that has been soaring in the last few years.
 Given that the two have a significant effect on the world economy, this trade war threatens the world economy by far.
 Economic experts forecast that this trade war could have far more negative implications than was initially thought of.